Modern Family logo

 What If I Avoid Getting Personally Served, Will That Stop the Divorce?

 The answer is no. Your spouse can have their attorney file what is called a Motion for Publication.
-This can also occur in child custody cases, so it is important you speak to an attorney about your options when you feel inclined to avoid service.
+This can also occur in child custody cases, so you must speak to an attorney about your options when you feel inclined to avoid service.
 Motions for Publication are requests to the Court to show that the filing party has done everything to locate and secure personal service on you, but they cannot find you.
 Reasons for when Motions for Publication service is appropriate:

 1. You have moved to another state and didn’t tell your spouse your address.